mbrahimi2020/Blue-Team-Summary-of-Operations/README.md

 - Why It Works:

      - Blocking/Removing public access to WordPress reduces the number of attacks
-     - it helps  reject the HTTP requests that are too large.
+     - It helps  reject the HTTP requests that are too large.

 **CPU Usage Monitor**
 - Patch: